Find Affordable College Courses

 Brockport, NY

-The College at Brockport ranked #21 on this year’s Most Popular Nursing Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the fringe town of Brockport, SUNY Brockport is a public college with a medium-sized student population.
+The College at Brockport came in at #21 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the fringe town of Brockport, SUNY Brockport is a public college with a moderately-sized student population.

 About 88% of the students majoring in nursing at the school are women while 13% are male.